ftschopp/react-tailwind-toolkit/README.md

-# React-ui-tailwind
+# react-tailwind-toolkit

-react ui components using tailwind css
+React components for faster and simpler web development.
+It uses Tailwind CSS.